What are personal injury compensation claims? Everything you need to know

 Maximising your personal injury compensation

 Not all personal injury claims are equal, and neither are the compensation awards that follow.
-How much you receive depends not only on the severity of your injury but also on how well your claim is prepared, supported, and presented.
+How much you receive depends on your injury’s severity.

 • Severity and permanence of your injury